 Are there any human rights implications arising from this policy or directive in relation to the 20 substantive rights?
 Note: some rights have been excluded that do not apply to local government (eg deprivation of liberty) Analysis Recognition and equality before the law (section 8) It is considered and there are no implications at the time of preparing this document.
 Right to life (section 9) It is considered and there are no implications at the time of preparing this document.
 Protection from torture and cruel, inhuman or degrading treatment (section 10) It is considered and there are no implications at the time of preparing this document.
 Freedom from forced work (section 11) It is considered and there are no implications at the time of preparing this document.
 Freedom of movement (section 12) It is considered and there are no implications at the time of preparing this document.
 Privacy and reputation (section 13) It is considered and there are no implications at the time of preparing this document.
 Freedom of thought, conscience, religion and belief (section14) It is considered and there are no implications at the time of preparing this document.
 Freedom of expression (section 15) It is considered and there are no implications at the time of preparing this document.
-Peaceful assembly and freedom of association (section 16) It is considered and there are no implications at the time of preparing this document.
-Protection of families and children (section 17) It is considered and there are no implications at the time of preparing this document.
+Peaceful assembly and freedom of association (section 16) This is considered in this policy.
+Protection of families and children (section 17) This is considered in this policy.
+Right to take part in public life (section 18) This is considered in this policy.
+Cultural rights (section 19) This is considered in this policy.
+Property rights (section 20) This is considered in this policy.
+Liberty and security of person (section 21) This is considered in this policy.

-Right to take part in public life (section 18) It is considered and there are no implications at the time of preparing this document.
-Cultural rights (section 19) It is considered and there are no implications at the time of preparing this document.
-Property rights (section 20) It is considered and there are no implications at the time of preparing this document.
-Liberty and security of person (section 21) It is considered and there are no implications at the time of preparing this document.
-Fair hearing (section 24) It is considered and there are no implications at the time of preparing this document.
-Rights in criminal proceedings (section 25) It is considered and there are no implications at the time of preparing this document.
+Fair hearing (section 24) This is considered in this policy.
+Rights in criminal proceedings (section 25) This is considered in this policy.
 Overall, does the policy, local law or decision raise human rights issues?
-It is considered and there are no implications at the time of preparing this document.
+This is considered in this policy.
 Are there any human rights implications arising from this policy or directive in relation to the 20 substantive rights?
 Note: some rights have been excluded that do not apply to local government (eg deprivation of liberty) Analysis Overall, does the policy, local law or directive restrict or interfere with the scope of the human right/s identified?
-It is considered and there are no implications at the time of preparing this document If yes, are the limitations or restrictions reasonably and demonstrably justified under Section 7 of the Human Rights Charter?
+It is considered and there are no implications at the time of preparing this document.
+If yes, are the limitations or restrictions reasonably and demonstrably justified under Section 7 of the Human Rights Charter?
 Are there any less restrictive means reasonably available to achieve the purpose that the limitation seeks to achieve?
 Not applicable.